In a hurry? TL;DR

 Einstein's insight suggests that true intelligence lies not in what you know, but in your capacity to adapt and learn.

 Intelligence is frequently defined by what we know, yet Albert Einstein suggests it is actually defined by how we learn and adapt.
 This perspective shifts the focus from static IQ scores to dynamic cognitive flexibility.
+As Einstein himself purportedly put it: "The measure of intelligence is the ability to change."

 Quick Answer